autopticio/catalog/README.md

 ---
 #### math
 Computes a value from a mathematical expression.
 - parameters: 1 math expression.
-Only variables that contain single values can be provided in the expression.
+Aggregates, aggregate collection variables and numeric literals are allowed in the expression.
+When using collections a key dimension is required as an extra parameter.
-- returns: aggregate
+- returns: aggregate collection
 - use:
 	- Sum of the CPU0 user and system utilization.
 	```